 Eleven Christmas Markets in one town … oh my!
 Strasbourg is a busy city during the Christmas Market.
-Not only is it home to approximately 300,000 full-time residents, Strasbourg bulges at the seams with holiday visitors during November and December.
+Not only is it home to approximately 300,000 full-time residents, but Strasbourg also bulges at the seams with holiday visitors during November and December.

 The narrow streets of the old town were crowded and brightly lit.
 All we could think about was how glad we were that we were in Strasbourg before the “real crowds” showed up Christmas week.
 Well, that’s not truly all we were thinking about.
-Visions of choucroute, spaetzle and beef bourguignon were swirling around in our heads.
+Visions of choucroute, spaetzle, and beef bourguignon were swirling around in our heads.

-The christmas markets, or areas where vendors show off their wares and food items, were set up in little wooden storefronts.
+The Christmas markets, or areas where vendors show off their wares and food items, were set up in little wooden storefronts.
 They were all very similar.

 Of all the attractions, the Cathedral de Notre-Dame stood out as the city’s centerpiece.

-Its majestic buttresses, vaults and arches dominated many of the streetscapes.
+Its majestic buttresses, vaults, and arches dominated many of the streetscapes.
 Its presence added a special luminescence to those market stalls that were fortunate enough to surround it for the holidays.

-In Strasbourg the mix of French and German is visible in the architecture, the people, the language and the cuisine.
+In Strasbourg, the mix of French and German is visible in the architecture, the people, the language, and the cuisine.
 From foie gras to spaetzle — from German beer to fine wine — Strasbourg is where the best of the best meet today in seemingly perfect harmony.